 Time for the Family Is the Lesson Lance Gokongwei Wants to Pass On to His KidsLance learned these lessons from his father, who in turn, learned it from his mother.by SmartParenting Staff .

 Lance Gokongwei is the president and chief operating officer of JG Summit Holdings.
-He is the only son of John Gokongwei, Jr., one of the pillars of Philippine business.
-He is also a father of two to Hannah and Jacob.
+He is the only son of John Gokongwei, Jr., one of the pillars of Philippine business, who passed away on November 9, 2019.

-Below is a letter Gokongwei wrote for his two children wherein he shares the greatest lessons he learned from his father.
+Below is a letter Lance wrote for his two children, Hannah and Jacob, sharing the greatest lessons he learned from his father.
 He hopes that his children will grow up unafraid to take risks and be able to live out their dreams.